A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Application of the Bayesian framework

-\paragraph*{Pore-network model.} For the \textit{Pore-Network} model, we also have used the calibration (blue) points (\Cref{fig:data-extraction-points}) to perform surrogate-based Bayesian inference. \Cref{fig:postrior_pnm} illustrates the posterior parameter distribution of the \textit{Pore-Network}.
-Simillar to the \textit{Classical IC} and \textit{Generalized IC} models, we observe Gaussian shapes of posteriors.
+For the \textit{Pore-Network} model, we also have used the calibration (blue) points (Figure~\ref{fig:data-extraction-points}) to perform surrogate-based Bayesian inference.
+Figure~\ref{fig:postrior_pnm} illustrates the posterior parameter distribution of the \textit{Pore-Network} model.
 The distribution of $\beta_{\pore}$ covers a wider range.
-This issue can be attributed to insensitivity of the model results to this parameter, as presented by the total Sobol indices in \Cref{fig:sensitivity_pnm}.
+This issue can be attributed to insensitivity of the model results to this parameter, as presented by the total Sobol indices in Figure~\ref{fig:sensitivity_pnm}.

 To obtain the models' posterior predictive distributions, we need to propagate the posterior parametric uncertainty presented so far through the models.
 The result offers a possibility of analyzing how post-calibration uncertainty affects the SRQs.
-To do so, we have trained a new set of surrogates using the information obtained during the calibration step.
+To perform the post-calibration uncertainty propagation, we have trained a new surrogate for each competing model using new training sample points drawn from the posterior parameter distribution.
 For better visual comparison, we plot the posterior predictive of models next to each other.
 Figures \ref{fig:pred_vel} and \ref{fig:pred_p} illustrate the mean and standard deviations of the model predictive distributions in a bar chart for the velocity and pressure response quantities, respectively.

-In particular, \Cref{fig:pred_vel} reveals that all analyzed models provide accurate predictions at the points located in the deeper part of the porous medium (1 to 4).
+In particular, Figure~\ref{fig:pred_vel} reveals that all analyzed models provide accurate predictions at the points located in the deeper part of the porous medium (1 to 4).
 However, the predictions at the points near the interface (5 to 8) suggest that the Stokes--Darcy model with \textit{Classical IC} and \textit{Generalized IC} provide more accurate predictions than the \textit{Pore-Network} model.
 The REV-scale model with \textit{Generalized IC} shows less uncertainty, i.e., lower standard deviation, in its prediction at the vicinity of the interface between the porous medium and the free-flow.
-Moreover, \Cref{fig:pred_p} confirms that all models are able to provide accurate pressure values.
+Moreover, Figure~\ref{fig:pred_p} confirms that all models are able to provide accurate pressure values.

-\subsection{Model Comparison}
+\subsection{Model comparison}